Tornado outbreak sequence of May 21–26, 2011: Canton Lake–Longdale–Fairview, Oklahoma

-Hinton–El Reno–Piedmont–Guthrie, Oklahoma
+El Reno–Piedmont–Guthrie, Oklahoma

-This long-tracked and powerful multiple-vortex tornado touched down east-southeast Hinton, Oklahoma, and produced extreme damage in rural portions of Canadian County, Kingfisher, and Logan counties, killing nine people and injuring 181 others along a 63.1 mi long path.
+This long-tracked and powerful multiple-vortex tornado touched down east-southeast Hinton, Oklahoma during the afternoon hours of May 24, producing extreme damage in rural portions of Canadian County, Kingfisher, and Logan Counties.
+Nine people were killed and 181 others were injured along a 63.1 mi long path.

 Shortly after an EF3 tornado in Caddo County dissipated, the tornado began in southwestern Canadian County and quickly became violent, debarking numerous trees as it passed through areas several miles southwest of Calumet.
 As it approached and crossed I-40 west of El Reno, it reached its maximum intensity.
 Three people were killed as two vehicles were tossed more than 1093 yd from the road and obliterated, the victims being found stripped of clothing 1/4 mi from the interstate and left "unrecognizable".
 Only pieces of the vehicle's frames were reportedly recovered.
 A nearby 20,000 lb oil tanker truck that was parked at an oil production site near the interstate was thrown approximately 1 mi into a wooded gully.

 Several homes were swept completely away along I-40, trees were completely debarked, and the ground was heavily scoured in some areas.
 At the nearby Cactus-117 oil rig site, a 1,900,000 lb oil derrick was blown over and rolled three times.
 Due to the extreme nature of the damage at the Cactus-117 oil rig and along I-40, damage in that area was rated EF5.
 The tornado weakened slightly as it passed north of El Reno and continued northeast, producing EF3 to EF4 damage in rural areas.

+EF5 damage done to the Cactus 117 oil derrick near El Reno.

 The tornado then reintensified and passed northwest of Piedmont as a high-end EF4, leveling multiple homes and causing additional fatalities.
 The Falcon Lake subdivision was particularly hard hit, and multiple homes and vehicles were swept into the lake.
 One home had nothing left but the foundation slab and an above ground reinforced concrete shelter sustained damage to its metal door from debris impacts.
 An SUV in this area was thrown 780 yd into a wooded thicket, and had its frame torn from the vehicle body, which was found crumpled around a debarked tree.
 The frame was twisted apart and was found nearby, along with the engine block and axles.

 The tornado weakened to EF3 strength as it crossed into Kingfisher County debarking trees and heavily damaging structures.
 The tornado then weakened further to EF2 strength, with damage confined to outbuildings and trees.
 Crossing into Logan County south of Cashion, the tornado reintensified slightly, producing a mixture of EF2 and EF3 damage as large high-tension towers were toppled and manufactured homes were destroyed.
 Frame homes were left with only interior rooms standing in this area, and two people who were caught outside during the tornado were killed.
 The tornado then rapidly weakened, causing EF0 to EF1 damage along the north side of Guthrie before dissipating.